 (Summarized for your convenience.
 For our official policy in its entirety, please consult our Title IV Handbook and its relevant Appendices.)

 6A.
 SAP for Undergraduate Students

 Evaluations of satisfactory academic progress will be conducted in 30 academic week payment period intervals.
 This corresponds to the undergraduate Title IV payment period of 30 academic weeks.
 Academic progress of Title IV students will be evaluated by the Financial Aid Department, and conveyed to relevant departments such as the Registrar, Student Finances, and the Coaching Department.

 SAP Standards (Undergraduates)

-In order to achieve Satisfactory Academic Progress, the student must maintain a GPA of 2.5 or higher over the course of the evaluation period, and achieve 75% progression through the period.
-75% progression is calculated by dividing cumulative hours completed with a C or better by cumulative hours attempted during the period.
+In order to achieve Satisfactory Academic Progress, the student must maintain a GPA of 2.5 or higher, and achieve 75% progression.
+75% progression is calculated by dividing cumulative hours completed with a C or better by cumulative hours attempted.
 Important: At Midwives College of Utah, Summer term is no different than our Winter and Fall terms; it is a 15-academic week term in which all students must be enrolled.